Master of Professional Psychology

 Lecturer, School of Behavioural and Health Sciences

-Dr Elizabeth Pizarro-Campagna is a psychology lecturer and course co-ordinator in the School of Behavioural and Health Sciences based in the Melbourne campus.
-She coordinates the Master of Professional Psychology program, provides research and clinical supervision to students completing the Master of Clinical Psychology and the Master of Educational and Developmental Psychology programs, and provides research supervision to psychology honours students.
+Dr Elizabeth Pizarro-Campagna is a psychology lecturer and course co-ordinator in the School of Behavioural and Health Sciences based at the Melbourne campus.
+She coordinates the Master of Professional Psychology program, provides research and clinical supervision to students completing the Master of Clinical Psychology and the Master of Educational and Developmental Psychology programs, and provides research supervision to psychology honours, masters and PhD students.

 Dr Pizarro-Campagna has worked as a psychologist since 2006, and has dual endorsements in clinical, and educational and developmental psychology.
 In 2019 she completed her PhD at ACU, in collaboration with Orygen’s Helping Young People Early (HYPE) research team, on the socioemotional functioning of young people with borderline personality disorder.
-She is an ECR and has research interests and collaborations with a focus on understanding psychological and transdiagnostic factors, such as social cognition and emotion regulation, that are associated with mental health and functional outcomes in typically developing adolescents and clinical populations (borderline personality disorder, chronic pain).
+She is a mid-career research and is a member of the Healthy Brain and Mind Research Centre's Psychology Mechanisms and Innovations program.
+She has research interests and collaborations with a focus on understanding psychological and transdiagnostic factors, such as social cognition and emotion regulation, that are associated with mental health and functional outcomes in typically developing adolescents and clinical populations (borderline personality disorder, chronic pain).
+More recently, her research has expanded to explore the education of psychologists, including factors that contribute to success and retention in the profession (e.g., burnout, supervision, and mental health) and the use of technologies such as large language model (LLM) chatbots, AI, and virtual reality in preparing psychologists for clinical practice.

 Have a question?